-Drew Etherington's first fight in almost a year was close, but the Shepparton fighter lost on a split decision after a slow start to the bout proved costly.By Matthew Galea
+Drew Etherington's first fight in almost a year was close, but the Shepparton fighter lost on a split decision after a slow start to the bout proved costly.MATTHEW GALEA September 3, 2013 4:10am

 It was a tough reintroduction to the ring for Shepparton’s Drew Etherington on Saturday.